Cats in the Community

 Q: I have a barn and I'm looking for barn cats.
 Does the shelter ever have cats who would be happiest in a barn setting?

 A: Yes!
 We do occassionally get cats in who would be happiest in a barn environment.
 Please email us email@example.com; we'd love to help find you barn cats!

 Q: I was bit by a cat.
 What do I do?

-A: Seek immediate medical attention and call Animal Control at 703-691-2131.
-The responding officer may confine the animal for a quarantine period or may allow the owner to confine the animal in a home-based quarantine.
+A: Seek immediate medical attention and call the Animal Protection Police at 703-691-2131.
+The responding officer may confine the animal at the shelter for a quarantine period, or may allow the owner to confine the animal in a home-based quarantine.

-A: The Fairfax County Animal Shelter does not provide spay and neuter services at the shelter.
-Please read about low cost spay and neuter options by visiting the Anicira Veterinary Center website.
+A: The Fairfax County Animal Shelter does not provide spay and neuter services for the public at the shelter.
+Please read about low-cost spay and neuter options by visiting the Anicira Veterinary Center website.
 You can email the shelter at firstname.lastname@example.org if you still need assistance.
 We DO offer assistance for spaying/neutering free-roaming community cats, so please email us for more information.